elunna/nerfhack-changelog/README.md

 * Chickatrices and cockatrice eggs will now appear in cockatrice nests (xnh)
 * Shops cannot have themed rooms with unusual floor textures (xnh)
 * No special **themed rooms** generate until level 5
+* Random rivers were added to many of the quest filler levels.

 ### Castle changes